IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 !!! tip
     Extending deployments are more efficient if using content from the same google drive folder.
 Content can still be customised through the use of filters or other configuration options

-config.app_data.sheets_filter_function = (flow) => flow.subtype!=='debug'

-!!!
-Tip
-    When using multiple configs it is recommended to have a default config that does not include any filters, so that complete data can be synced and populated to the cache for use by other deployments.

 ## Change Deployment
 To set the active deployment for the workspace run the following script:
 ```sh